varioustoxins/NEF-Pipelines/README.md

 nef_molecular_system  nef_rdc_restraint_list_test_1
 ```

-this will produce the entry name followed by the frames in the file `test_data/pales_test_1.nef`.
+which shows  the entry name followed by the frames in the file `test_data/pales_test_1.nef`.
 However,  the real
 power in NEF-Pipelines comes from combining pipeline commands together or with command line tools.
 For example

 ```bash